awesomemotive/google-analytics-for-wordpress/readme.txt

 == Frequently Asked Questions ==

 For all frequently asked questions, and their answers, check the [MonsterInsights Knowledge base](https://www.monsterinsights.com/docs/).

+= Why use Google Analytics vs WordPress stats? =

+Native WordPress stats plugin will always slow down your website because they rely on your WordPress hosting server.
+Most of them do not provide accurate WordPress analytics either.

+Some WordPress stats plugin use third-party servers to mitigate this issue, but they all lack powerful features that Google Analytics can offer.

+Google Analytics is the #1 analytics solution in the world.
+It comes with all the powerful features that you can ever ask for.
+MonsterInsights makes it easy for you to use all advanced Google Analytics features in WordPress.

+= Can I use MonsterInsights together with another Google Analytics plugin? =

+No. You should only use one Google Analytics plugin on your WordPress site.
+If you use multiple Google Analytics plugins, then you will compromise your data integrity.
+It will skew your data and you might see inflated stats.

+We recommend uninstalling other Google Analytics plugins before you install MonsterInsights.

+= Why does MonsterInsights load Google Analytics in WordPress header section? =

+Some people believe that loading Google Analytics in WordPress header will slow down your website.
+That's a myth.
+Google Analytics loads asynchronously which means that it does not impact your website speed at all.

+MonsterInsights load Google Analytics code in WordPress header because it makes sure that you have the most accurate tracking.

+= How does MonsterInsights help with Google Analytics GDPR compliance? =

+MonsterInsights helps make Google Analytics GDPR compliance easier for business owners.

+Our EU compliance addon allows you to:

+* Anonymyze IP in Google Analytics
+* Disable the Demographics and Interest Reports for Remarketing and Advertising
+* Disable UserID and author name tracking
+* Enable the ga() compatibility mode
+* Integrate with Cookie Notice and CookieBot plugins to collect user consent before tracking
+* Integrate with Google AMP Consent Box before enable tracking
+* Integrate with Google Analytic's Chrome browser opt-out extension and built-in cookie opt-out system
+* Offer Easy Opt Out link for Google Analytics tracking

+While no single plugin can guarantee 100% GDPR compliance in WordPress, MonsterInsights goes to great length in helping business owners with Google Analytics GDPR compliance.

+For more details, see: <a href="https://www.monsterinsights.com/gdpr-and-monsterinsights-everything-you-need-to-know/" rel="friend">GDPR and MonsterInsights - Everything You Need to Know</a>.

+= Which eCommerce plugins are compatible with MonsterInsights Enhanced Ecommerce Tracking feature? =

+If you are looking to enable Google Analytics Ecommerce tracking in WordPress, then MonsterInsights is the best solution to do that.

+MonsterInsights Enhanced Ecommerce Tracking works with both WooCommerce and Easy Digital Downloads.

+With just 1-click, you can enable Google Analytics Enhanced Ecommerce Tracking for WooCommerce and see useful WooCommerce analytics report right inside your WordPress dashboard.

+= Does MonsterInsights work on WordPress multisite? =

+Yes.
+MonsterInsights offers the most comprehensive Google Analytics solution for WordPress multi-site.

+It comes with advanced permission control, sample rate control, and other options that you need to properly enable Google Analytics on WordPress multisite.

 == Screenshots ==